 The Foldscope isn’t yet available on the market, but Prakash is already planning his first commercial production—a total of 50,000 of his mini-microscope in partnership not with a scientific manufacturing giant, but rather a greeting card company.
 Prakash says he can picture a time when his Foldscope is so widely available that virtually everyone will have one, and where uses range from detection and diagnosis of disease to education and training.
 Assuming he’s right, the impact of this product innovation could be huge.

 Innovations like this one always start with great ideas, but those ideas needs nurturing, and frequently funding to succeed.
-If you truly believe you have something unique (a killer innovation), then consider applying to join the Innovation Mastermind Group or possibly private Innovation Coaching.
+If you truly believe you have something unique (a killer innovation), then check how we can work together.